Alcohol policies must change - Palmer

 However, he says there may be a small improvement in the number of injured people coming to the hospital in the early hours of the morning.

 Dr Quigley says more immediate changes would be obvious if there was a steep rise in alcohol prices or a change to the age of consumption.

-Next story in National: Cold and flu drugs too strong, study reveals
+Next story in New Zealand: Cold and flu drugs too strong, study reveals

 Copyright © 2014, Radio New Zealand